The New Hampshire Guide to Section 8 Housing

 What are the Public Housing Authorities in New Hampshire?

 There are around 30 public housing authorities throughout the state of New Hampshire that manage Section 8 vouchers and public housing programs.
-Each housing authority has its own coverage area, application process and waiting list for assistance programs.
+Each PHA maintains its own waiting list, so applicants should contact the agency serving their preferred area.
 They provide affordable rental housing to income-qualified residents through public housing units, tenant-based vouchers, project-based vouchers and other options.

 {{SC-PHA-TABLE}}